Utopia (Australian TV series): Background

 Utopia is written and produced by three of the founding members of Working Dog Productions: Rob Sitch, Santo Cilauro and Tom Gleisner.
 It is produced by Michael Hirsh, directed by Sitch who also stars as one of the main characters Tony, and casting managed by Jane Kennedy.
-When casting, Sitch wanted to have actors that possessed a certain acting style, that appeared as if nothing absurd was going on.
+When casting, Sitch wanted to have actors who possessed a certain acting style, that appeared as if nothing absurd was going on.
 Sitch described the series as being about "the currency of grand dreams".
-He described that the idea of the "National Building Authority" was to portray it as one of those things that got set up in a bit of a mad rush and that under all the grand dreams there was a white elephant waiting to appear.
+He described that the idea of the "Nation Building Authority" was to portray it as one of those things that got set up in a bit of a mad rush and that under all the grand dreams there was a white elephant waiting to appear.
 Utopia continues on the satirical themes of other Working Dog works such as Frontline and The Hollowmen.
 Sitch also noted that the series was more observational than satirical and that it depicted how organisations may or may not function.
 When creating the show, Gleisner said the production team spoke to people who worked with government authorities and had experienced for themselves the daily unpredictabilities of working in these environments.